Students & Families

 Former New York Mayor Rudolph W. Giuliani established, and many other individuals made contributions to, the Twin Towers Fund.
 The purpose of the Twin Towers Fund is to provide educational assistance for the families of uniformed services personnel and civilian rescue workers who lost their lives on 9/11 at the World Trade Center or during rescue operations.
 The Twin Towers Fund subsequently made a gift to Scholarship America for the purpose of establishing the Twin Towers Fund Scholarship Program, which provides scholarships for postsecondary education for Twin Towers Fund beneficiary families.
 Financial need is not a consideration for payment of awards from the Program, and eligible individuals receive a set award amount each year for a maximum of four years, indexed for inflation.

-For questions regarding eligibility, please contact Scholarship America by phone, fax or email.
+For eligibility and other questions regarding the two funds above, please contact Scholarship America by phone, fax or email.

 Phone: 1-877-862-0136 (toll free)